nuejs/nue/packages/nuejs.org/docs/css-directory-structure.md

 This loads matching library assets across the app, keeping inclusion effortless and tied to your structure.

 ## Areas
-Style specific areas in a multi-page app with scoped directories.
+Style specific areas in a multipage app with scoped directories.

 ### For a blog
 ```